weavermarquez/agent-o-rama/README.md

 ### Running experiments

 Datasets can then be used to run experiments to track agent performance, do regression testing, or test new agents.
 Experiments can be run on entire agents or on individual nodes of an agent.
-A single target can be tested at a time, or comparative experiments can be done to evaluate multiple different targets (e.g. the same agent paramterized to use different models).
+A single target can be tested at a time, or comparative experiments can be done to evaluate multiple different targets (e.g. the same agent parameterized to use different models).

 ![Experiments list](readme/experiments.png)